An increase in mental health problems mean that this could be the next health crisis, which is why MEPs want action

 The committee also calls for legislation establishing minimum requirements for telework across the EU, without undermining the working conditions of teleworkers.
 It could cover working conditions, such as ensuring it is voluntary and that the rights, work-life balance, workload and performance standards of teleworkers are equivalent to those in the place of work.

 It also calls for flexible work hours to help mitigate work-related stress, education on mental health and training for employers.
-Parliament proposes that 2023 is the EU Year of Good Mental Health to highlight the issue.
+In addition, it proposes that 2023 is the EU Year of Good Mental Health to highlight the issue.